Anchor

 • mint_b: the token that the maker wants in exchange

-• maker_ata_a: the token account associated with the maker and mint_a used to the deposit tokens in the vault
+• maker_ata_a: the token account associated with the maker and mint_a used to deposit tokens in the vault

 • associated_token_program: the associated token program used to create the associated token accounts